 Which Airline belongs to which Alliance?

-Before you start collecting miles, you have to know to which alliance the airline you fly with belongs to.
+Before you begin earning miles, it’s important to determine which airline alliance your preferred airline belongs to.

 - Oneworld members are: Alaska Airlines, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, Malaysia Airlines, Qantas, Qatar Airways, Royal Jordanian, Royal Air Maroc, S7 Airlines and SriLankan Airlines, as well as Fiji Airways as a connect partner and some 30 affiliated airlines.